ibm-cloud-docs/power-iaas/vpn-connections.md

 You can view allowable and default values for attributes when you are creating IKE and IPsec policies for a VPN connection.

+IKE Policy version 2 is not compatible with policy-based vpn connections.
+Attempting to combine the two will result in an error.
+{: warning}

 ## Creating IKE and IPsec policies
 {: #creating-IKE-policies}